The combination of Victron products with Pylontech lithium batteries has been tested and certified by the Victron and Pylontech R&D departments.

 General information about the battery is found in Pylontech's documentation.

 This manual is intended to be used in conjunction with the product manual supplied by Pylontech.
 It provides additional and specific information regarding integration with Victron systems.

 The Pylontech includes a Battery Management System (BMS) with each battery module.
-This interfaces with the Victron Venus-device and can support multiple battery modules connected in parallel.
+This interfaces with the Victron GX device and can support multiple battery modules connected in parallel.

 Victron + Pylontech can be used for the following system types:

-It is essential to use the CAN-bus connection of the Venus-device (eg CCGX or VGX) with the batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.
+It is essential to use the CAN-bus connection of the GX device (eg CCGX or VGX) with the batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge.

 The minimum required firmware version for the Color Control GX is v2.15.
 It is highly recommended to use the latest firmware version on all connected devices, including CCGX/VGX, Inverter/Charger and MPPTs.
 There are regular updates to improve performance and reliability.